 Community Action Teams: Templates for Change Change may introduce difficult discussions, but the rights of people who use drugs are non-negotiable.
 This section includes guides for working with municipalities, healthcare, police, and more.

-Each section of the Human Rights Education Project Toolkit has resources for Community Action Teams to learn more about human rights and health, and handouts to help as they educate their communities.
+Each section of the Human Rights Education Project Toolkit offers resources learn more about human rights and health, and handouts to help in educating communities.
 The Select Handouts at a Glance page features a quick look at the resources from the entire Tools for Action section.

 More resources can be found on our Drug Use and Overdose Response page.

 Please note that the information in this toolkit is for general information only and should not be taken or relied upon as legal advice.
 If you have questions about a specific situation, consult a lawyer.